 On February 10th, it appears that Gmail has tightened its spam filters.
 We heard numerous reports from marketers and email service providers (ESPs) about seeing increased spam folder delivery at Gmail, and we are still hearing complaints even a month later.
 I looked into our numbers and verified that something did indeed happen on February 10th, but if you have a high sending reputation and go beyond best practices, your deliverability rates probably didn’t move much.

 This chart shows two sets of senders: the red line is those senders who are enrolled in Return Path’s Certification program and the blue are ones that aren’t.
 Clearly, deliverability started to sink for non-Certification clients.

+Gmail doesn’t officially claim to provide deliverability benefits to Certification customers.
 If you’re not familiar with Return Path Certification, it’s a popular accreditation list that acts as a whitelist at major ISPs like Hotmail, Yahoo, Comcast and more (click here for the complete footprint).
 Our team of Certification Application Analysts thoroughly vet out senders ensuring they follow our strict standards to get enrolled in this elite program.
 After senders are enrolled, we are constantly monitoring in real-time to see if members are complying with our standards.
 Some of the items we require to get in the program are:

 - Dedicated IP address

 - Below average complaints, unknown users and spam traps

 - Measurable and consistent volume List maintenance